soulshake/demo-cruncher/README.md

-terraform apply -target aws_eks_cluster.current terraform plan terraform apply
+terraform apply -target aws_eks_cluster.current terraform plan terraform apply aws eks update-kubeconfig --name demo
 ```

 To be able to connect to nodes, set `TF_VAR_public_key` to the desired public key (in OpenSSH format), then plan/apply.

-Node groups are created in the 3 standard AWS availability zones by default.
+Node groups are created in the 3 standard AWS availability zones (`abc`) by default.
 To change this, set your desired AZs like so:

 ```
+export TF_VAR_availability_zones='["a", "b"]'
-export TF_VAR_availability_zones='["g", "e", "f"]' make plan
+make plan
 ```